© CoM. Church-on-Main Mon, Wed – Fri 9h00 – 17h00 | 021 762 2070 | email@example.com

 In 2002, Church-on-Main moved again to the Fountain Square on Main Road, Rondebosch and began meeting in a renovated cinema.
 With its close proximity to the UCT campus, many students were added to the life of the church.
 A children’s ministry was launched during 2002 to cater for families who had joined.

 Tim and Nadine Williams were members at Church-on-Main for 5 years.
 In 2007 they felt God call them to France.
-Shortly before their departure, God opened a door for them to become the lead pastors of a church in Rochefort, France, the same church where Nadine grew up.
+Shortly before their departure, God opened a door for them to become the lead pastors of a church in Rochefort, France, the same church Nadine grew up in.
 They moved there with their children, Clara and Peter, in April 2008.
 They have subsequently had a third child in France, a little girl, who they named Mélina.
 The church is prospering.

 Dan and Thandazile Nyuliwe and their daughter Sihle were at Church-on-Main from 2003 until 2009 when they planted a church called River of Life in Khayelitsha, near Cape Town.
 Since then they have seen Jesus change people’s lives in exciting ways!
 They now have a growing church community and a big children’s ministry.